Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/compile/compile-a-contract-via-cli.md

 <!-- ---
-content_title: How to compile a smart contract via CLI
+title: How to compile a smart contract via CLI
 --- -->

 ## Overview